-Growth rates are getting closer in advanced economies
+Growth rates were quite similar in advanced economies in the first quarter

-Growth was positive but low in advanced economies in the first quarter of 2024.
-The OECD have severely revised downward their growth projections for 2024 for European countries and revised upwards those for the US.
+Growth was positive for all main advanced economies in the first quarter of 2024 (with a particularly high rebound in the UK), following a strong divergence in 2023.
+However, the OECD have severely revised downward their growth projections for 2024 for European countries and revised upwards those for the US.